 A second class of explanations for the low yields we observe focuses on a set of market failures that have been broadly observed in rural Africa.
-Credit constraints, imperfect insurance and imperfect property rights.
+Four which are particularly salient are credit constraints, imperfect insurance, learning externalities and imperfect property rights.